2015 Ecuadorian protests: Public opinion

 According to Cedatos-Gallup International polls from six major cities in Ecuador between 10 and 11 June, 70% of Ecuadorians disapproved of the real estate tax and 72% disapproved of the inheritance tax.
 Cedatos also observed President Correa's popularity drop from around 60% in recent years to 42% in 2015.

 Polls also showed that a clear majority of people favored a popular referendum on the constitutional amendment permitting indefinite re-elections.

 Internet outages

 While protesters were demonstrating in Quito and Guayaquil, some internet users were unable to connect to a network with explanations ranging from network over-saturation to the use of signal jammers by the Ecuadorian government.
-The use of peer-to-peer applications increased during the protests due to the network problems with Opposition Senator Andres Paez recommending the use of the FireChat app.
+The use of peer-to-peer applications increased during the protests due to the network problems with opposition MP Andres Paez recommending the use of the FireChat app.
 The media also reported Denial-of-service attacks and the creation of fake media accounts to falsify reports.
 It has also been reported that the Ecuadorian government uses "troll centers" to attack their opposition.